 All Group Prices are automatically converted to Tier Prices during migration.

 Reference numbers for Orders, Invoices, Shipments, Credit Memos, and RMA migrate as is.
 But after migration, the new Magento 2 number assignment rules will apply.
 Thus, the numeration for the new sales entities will be different.

-Resave Customer Segments [Magento Commerce only]
+Resave Customer Segments [Adobe Commerce only]

 After migration, Customer Segments must be resaved from the Admin Panel to get them up and running.

 The tool does not migrate timezone settings, so you must manually configure the timezone after migration at Stores > Configuration > Locale Options > Timezone.

 By default, Magento stores time data in the UTC-0 zone in the database and displays it according to the current timezone settings.

 If time data has already been saved in the database in a zone other than UTC-0, you must convert the existing time to UTC-0 using the Data Migration Tool’s

 In the following example, Magento 1 has been incorrectly saving time in the UTC-7 zone in the database (for example, due to a faulty third-party extension).
 To properly convert the customer account creation time to the UTC-0 zone upon migration, add the following rule to the